wubigo/wubigo.github.io/back/content/post/Connect-KEPServer-to-Ali-IoT/index.md

 4. Users send command messages through IoT Core.
 5. Command messages go through IoT Core to the IoT Gateway.
 6. IoT Gateway delivers the messages to the simulated device.

+# setup

+- Install Kepware KEPServerEX.
+- Install PowerShell.
+- Create or select a Cloud project.
+- Enable Kepware KEPServerEX Configuration API Service.
+- Install the Cloud SDK.

+# detail

+- Generate a self-signed certificate authority (CA) certificate.
+- Provision an IoT Core device on Google Cloud.
+- Configure Kepware KEPServerEX IoT Gateway as an IoT Core device.
+- Set up a Windows scheduled task to refresh the JSON Web Token (JWT).
+- Set up the Kepware KEPServerEX IoT Gateway to send simulated metrics to IoT Core, and verify on Pub/Sub.
+- Set up the Kepware KEPServerEX IoT Gateway to receive command messages and send commands from IoT Core.

+# data collect

+Read data from onsite equipment using industrial protocols such as OPC-UA, Modbus and  EtherNet/IP